 The Lems Boulder Boot has an iconic style, but is zero drop and wide in the toes.
 It comes in a mid height (shown above) and a taller height that is more practical for cold weather.
 These boots are not waterproof, so if you plan to use them in wet conditions I would check out their waterproofing options (I personally recommend both the Otter Wax and Nikwax that they carry).
 The only drawback to Lems Boulder boots for me is that they rub my heel.
 This is easily fixed with a heel cushion, but those with sensitive heels take note.

 Lems is a US company, and they ship quickly once an order is placed.
 Returns are possible, but buyer pays return shipping.
 The Boulder Boot is a super popular style and it sells out regularly, but don’t worry they always restock!
-European residents can purchase Lems from Unterwegs Mit Dir to save on shipping and returns.
+European residents can purchase Lems from Mugavik Barefoot and use code

 Lems Shoes Fit Type: The Boulder Boot is known for being great for wide, square, and high volume feet.
 They run slightly small, so be sure to consult their detailed size guide before purchasing.
 I am wearing a half size up from my usual in the Boulder Boot Mid.